Sébastien Locigno

-Sébastien Locigno (born 2 September 1995) is a Belgian professional footballer who plays as a right back.
+Sébastien Locigno (born 2 September 1995) is a retired Belgian professional footballer who played as a right-back.

 Career

 He made his Jupiler Pro League debut for Gent on 26 December 2013 in the 21st week of the 2013–14 season against Mons.
 He replaced Yaya Soumahoro after 60 minutes in a 1–0 away defeat.

 In April 2020, ahead of the 2020–21 season, Locigno signed with Francs Borains.
 His contract with the club was terminated by mutual consent in December 2021, making him a free agent.

 Personal life

 Locigno was born in Belgium to an Italian father and a Belgian mother.